-A couple of months ago British Airways revealed the Club Suite, which is the name of their new business class product.
+A few months ago British Airways revealed the Club Suite, which is the name of their new business class product.
 This product caught almost all of us off guard, as British Airways is going from offering a pretty lousy business class seat, to offering what looks like an excellent product.

 The catch is that the rollout of this seat will be fairly slow.
 While most long haul planes should feature these seats within several years, in the meantime the A350 is the only plane that will guarantee these seats, since the A350-1000 is being delivered with this new business class seat.

-British Airways’ planned A350 routes
+British Airways’ long haul A350 routes

 As of October 1, 2019, British Airways will operate the A350 on the following frequency between London and Toronto: